 There are currently two types of LTAD available in the United Kingdom: PleurXTM, recently rebranded as PeriXTM (United Kingdom Medical, Basingstoke, United Kingdom) and Rocket® (Rocket Medical plc, Watford, United Kingdom)[20].

 In 2022, the British Association for the Study of the Liver/British Society of Gastroenterology End of Life Special Interest Group published a consensus to help standardise the use of long-term abdominal drains in cirrhosis, including patient selection and community management[20].
-A recent feasibility trial conducted in the UK compared palliative LTAD with LVP in refractory ascites secondary to advanced liver disease[18].
+A recent feasibility trial conducted in the United Kingdom compared palliative LTAD with LVP in refractory ascites secondary to advanced liver disease[18].
 The trial yielded favourable results of LTAD in terms of efficacy, safety, acceptability by patients and clinical staff, and decreased healthcare resource utilisation[18].
 However, pending the results of a national multicentre randomised controlled trial (REDUCe2, ISRCTN26993825), LTAD are currently not used as standard of care in advanced decompensated cirrhosis.

 To contribute real-world data to the available scarce evidence, our study aimed to further investigate this subject by retrospectively evaluating the effectiveness and safety of LTAD in comparison with recurrent LVP, which is the current standard of care, in palliated patients with end-stage liver disease and RA followed-up at a United Kingdom tertiary centre.